-- the market organised by the International Capital Market Association; - the market conducted by "listed money market institutions" as described in the Financial Services Authority Publication "The Regulation of the Wholesale cash and Derivatives Markets under Section 43 of the Financial Services Act 1986 (The Grey Paper)" dated June 1999 (as amended from time to time); - (a) NASDAQ in the United States, (b) the market in the U.S. government securities conducted by the primary dealers regulated by the Federal Reserve Bank of New York; and (c) the over-the-counter market in the United States conducted by primary dealers and secondary dealers regulated by the

-Securities and Exchange Commission and the Financial Industry Regulatory Authority and by banking institutions regulated by the U.S. Comptroller of Currency, the Federal Reserve System or Federal Deposit Insurance Corporation;

-- the over-the-counter market in Japan regulated by the Securities Dealers Association of Japan; - AIM the alternative investment market in the U.K. regulated and operated by the London Stock Exchange; - the French market for "Titres de Creance Negotiable" (over-the-counter market in negotiable instruments); and - the over-the-counter market in Canadian Government Bonds, regulated by the Investment Dealers Association of Canada. - Multilateral Trading Facilities which meet with applicable regulatory criteria, as same may be amended from time to time.
+- the market organised by the International Capital Market Association;

+- the market conducted by "listed money market institutions" as described in the Financial Services Authority Publication "The Regulation of the Wholesale cash and Derivatives Markets under Section 43 of the Financial Services Act 1986 (The Grey Paper)" dated June 1999 (as amended from time to time); - (a) NASDAQ in the United States, (b) the market in the U.S. government securities conducted by the primary dealers regulated by the Federal Reserve Bank of New York; and (c) the over-the-counter market in the United States conducted by primary dealers and secondary dealers regulated by the Securities and Exchange Commission and the Financial Industry Regulatory Authority and by banking institutions regulated by the U.S. Comptroller of Currency, the Federal Reserve System or Federal Deposit Insurance Corporation; - the over-the-counter market in Japan regulated by the Securities Dealers Association of Japan; - AIM the alternative investment market in the U.K. regulated and operated by the London Stock Exchange; - the French market for "Titres de Creance Negotiable" (over-the-counter market in negotiable instruments); - The over-the-counter market in Australian bonds regulated by the Australian Securities & Investments Commission ("ASIC"); - the market in Irish government bonds conducted by primary dealers recognised by the National Treasury Management Agency of Ireland - Multilateral Trading Facilities which meet with applicable regulatory criteria, as same may be amended from time to time.